August – September 2012

-As a first stage in developing the guide and to inform this submission the Council commissioned a nationwide survey of people’s attitudes to animal welfare and fish.
+As a first stage in developing the guide, and to inform this submission, NZSFC commissioned a nationwide survey of people’s attitudes to animal welfare and fish.
 There were 2581 survey respondents.
 The results show that most fishers would read a guide and would change their behaviour to achieve better welfare outcomes for fish.

-Submission to the Primary Production Select Committee considering the Animal Welfare Amendment Bill.
-This submission summarises the main points made in the substantive 2012 submission.
-NZSFC.
-4 October 2013
+The NZ Sport Fishing Council submit to the Primary Production Select Committee considering the Animal Welfare Amendment Bill.
+This submission summarises the main points made in the substantive submission in September 2012.

 Animal welfare matters.
 NZSFC supports the continued exemption of killing fish from the full provisions of the Animal Welfare Act as there are instances where common fishing practices make quick dispatch of fish impossible.